 What Setting Is Best For My Diamond?

-People often wonder which you should pick out first — your diamond shape or your setting.
-Similar to the chicken and egg, it’s hard to know which came first.
-We recommend a personal preference.
+People often wonder which you should pick out first — your diamond shape or your diamond ring setting.
+Similar to the chicken and egg, it’s hard to know which comes first.
+We recommend that you go with personal preference.
 If you’ve always really loved a specific setting, or you know which type of diamond shape looks best on your ring finger, go ahead and start there.

 If you know what diamond shape you’re interested in, it can be easy to narrow down your setting options.
-Some setting can’t accommodate certain shapes, making your decision pool a bit smaller.
+Some settings can’t accommodate certain shapes and cuts, making your decision pool a bit smaller.
 For example, many halo settings can only hold round or cushion stones.
-If you’ve had your eye on an emerald diamond, it might be best to go with a more universal setting, such as a solitaire.
+If you’ve had your eye on an emerald diamond, it might be best to go with a more universal diamond setting, such as a solitaire.
 We offer guidelines on every ring to show what diamond shapes are able to fit into that particular ring.

 Once you know what settings can’t hold your desired diamond, it’s time to narrow down the ones that can.
 Your setting and your ring say a lot about your personality and your preferences.
-If you’re simple and prefer something timeless, consider a solitaire or classic ring.
+If you prefer simple styles simple and want something timeless, consider a solitaire or classic ring.
 If you’re interested in something a bit more ‘showy’, you might take a look at a halo or vintage ring.

 If you haven’t yet chosen your diamond shape and you want to first pick your setting, your options open up quite a bit.
 Just know that once you pick a setting, your diamond options might then be minimal.
 Choose the one that you think will matter most in the long run.
 If you’re thinking that you’ll want to upgrade your gemstone in a few years, then you might want to focus more on a setting that you really love that can eventually accommodate a larger stone.

-There isn’t really a rhyme or reason to what each ring can hold — it will vary from setting to setting, so be sure to check out these details before making your purchase.
+There isn’t really a rhyme or reason to what each ring can hold — it will vary from setting to setting, so be sure to check out these details before making your purchase; if you have a petite or a grand setting, you’ll need to select your diamond accordingly.
 As mentioned above, it will be important to try and think a bit into the future.
 If you and your significant other aren’t planning on spending too much money on your diamond at the moment, but you think a diamond upgrade will be in your future, go ahead and secure a setting that will be able to handle it.
 Also, consider how your style might change over the years to come.
 Although you might be interested in one diamond shape or setting now, things might change 10 years from now.
-We find that for this reason, many couples try and find a more timeless look.
+We find that for this reason, many couples try to find a more timeless look.

 How Do I Pick Between The Different Settings?